Open-Earth-Foundation/cc-poc-template/SETUP.md

 # CityCatalyst Template Setup Guide

-This guide provides step-by-step instructions for setting up and customizing this CityCatalyst OAuth integration template.
+This guide provides step-by-step instructions for setting up and customizing this **CityCatalyst integration template**.

+## About This Template

+This is a **proof-of-concept template** that demonstrates comprehensive CityCatalyst API integration.
+It's designed for **remixing and adaptation** to specific climate action use cases.

+### What This Template Includes
+- ✅ Complete OAuth 2.0 PKCE authentication flow
+- ✅ City emissions inventory data with GPC sector breakdowns
+- ✅ Climate Change Risk Assessment (CCRA) dashboard
+- ✅ Health Impact Assessment Policy (HIAP) action recommendations
+- ✅ Comprehensive API documentation for future development

+### Remix Workflow
+1. **🔄 Remix** this template on Replit
+2. **🎯 Define your specific use case** (e.g., municipal carbon tracking, risk assessment tool, policy planning dashboard)
+3. **🔧 Customize the template** by adapting features to your needs
+4. **📋 Update documentation** to reflect your new purpose

 ## Prerequisites